1 A power of attorney in Scotland

 Welfare Power of Attorney (WPA)

-This power of attorney enables the attorney to make decisions about the health and welfare of the granter after he or she becomes incapable.
+This power of attorney enables the attorney to make decisions about the health and welfare of the donor after he or she becomes incapable.
 These powers can include deciding where the adult will live and personal issues, such as dress, medical treatment and personal care.
 The attorney cannot intervene when the adult has capacity to make the decision for themselves.

 For more information, see this page of the Scottish Office of the Public Guardian's website.

 If you want someone to look after your financial affairs for a certain period of time, you can give them a General Power of Attorney.
 You might want to give someone a General Power of Attorney if:

 - you have an accident that leads to physical injury

 - you are abroad for a long period of time.

 However, you should not use a General Power of Attorney if: